-Sediment degrades habitat and water quality; both Sand and Porter
+Sediment degrades habitat and water quality; both Sand and Porter creeks are impaired for aquatic life because of turbidity.

 Where Sand Creek eroded the toe of the stream, tons of sediment were being lost.
 A restored floodplain was revegetated and root wads were installed in the bank to reduce the energy of flowing water.
 Netting protects planted trees from deer.
 The slope will continue to erode: sediment deposited at the bottom will result in a more stable slope that revegetates on its own.